Angel-Venegas/Hotel-Desktop-Application/README.md

+This is a hotel system project that utilizes Java, JavaFX, MySQL, CSS, Images, 1 text file, and FXML files.
+It was created on Windows 11 and the IDE is IntelliJ.

+It allows a user to be registered into the system as a guest, can log in as a guest, or can log in as a manager.
+A guest may register for a room, cancel a room, change a room based on certain criteria such as the number of guests they brought with them and the price they initially paid for a room, view room, review their rooms, update their personal information, as well as logout.
+Everything updates live during the execution of the application and information remains saved even after the application is terminated and run again.
+For example, if a user registers for a room, then a live view of rooms available will be updated to not display that registered room anymore since it has already been taken.
+A manager can view the room reviews and look at all the guests registered in the system along with all of their information.

 1. Install the latest version of IntelliJ.
 I used the community version.

 2. Upon cloning and then opening this repository, you will need to download Java OpenJDK-21.0.1 or higher.